edsu/inkdroid.org/_posts/2023-10-01-foiaonline.md

 However looking at the URLs only found 271,440 unique Tracking IDs, which is only 23% of the total records I found.

+*Update 2023-11-02: On a tip from Mark Graham (Internet Archive) that more data had been loaded from ArchiveTeam I reran the data collection from the Wayback Machine API and it found 6,888,749 snapshots, of which 6,710,712 had unique URLs, and 1,225,700 FOIA request detail pages.
+This is significantly better than what I found previously, and more closesly matches the number of reports I was able to get out of the FOIAoline API before it was turned off.*

 With this data in hand it's also possible to look at *when* foiaonline.gov was archived, which made it clear that the majority of the work happened very recently in September 2023 (note the logarithmic scale to make prior archiving legible):

 <a href="/images/foia-online-archiveteam.png"><img class="img-fluid" src="/images/foia-online-archiveteam.png"></a>